usman-369/Library-Management-System/README.md

 # Library-Management-System
-A library management system for borrowing books written in Python.
+A CLI-based library management system for borrowing books, developed in Python.